 For this reason, we do not consider generic animal plasma a quality ingredient.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Solid Gold product.

-With three notable exceptions…
+With 5 notable exceptions…